Amy Macdonald: 2018–2020: Woman of the World and Still Game

 In September 2018, Macdonald announced her first greatest hits album, Woman of the World (The Best of 2007–2018), which includes all of her successful songs, plus a previously unreleased song, "Woman of the World".
 The album was released on 23 November 2018.
 Macdonald also announced a European tour, which she embarked on during March and April 2019.
 The album includes hits, like "Mr Rock & Roll" and "This Is the Life", plus two new songs, "Woman of the World" and "Come Home" from the film Patrick.
 Talking about the album, Macdonald said, "I remember the week of the 30th July 2007 – I released my first ever album This Is The Life, and I wasn't quite sure how I found myself in that position.
 My album was number 1 in countries I'd never even been to before [...]
 10 years later people were still interested.
 I just felt that after such an incredible journey it was time to look back and feel proud of everything that has happened."

 Upon release, Woman of the World achieved moderate success in continental Europe.
 It charted at number 46 on the UK Albums Chart, where it spent one week within the UK Top 100.
-In her native Scotland, it charted at number 19 on the Scottish Albums Charts, remaining in the top 100 of the Scottish Albums Charts into January 2019, spending a total of nine week on the chart.
+In her native Scotland, it charted at number 19 on the Scottish Albums Charts, remaining in the top 100 of the Scottish Albums Charts into January 2019, spending a total of nine weeks on the chart.
 Elsewhere in Europe, it charted at number 19 on the Swiss Hitparade Albums Chart, spending a combined total of ten weeks on the chart, re–appearing in the top 100 at number 94 in April 2019.
 In Germany, it peaked at number 22, spending four weeks on the German Albums Chart, number 29 in Austria, number 93 on the Ultratop Flanders Chart and 130 on the Ultratop Wallonia Chart in Belgium.

 Macdonald, a prominent fan of popular Scottish sitcom Still Game, made a cameo appearance as herself in the episode "Hitched" in the ninth and final series of Still Game, broadcast on 21 March 2019 in Scotland, and 26 July 2019 elsewhere in the United Kingdom.